fireh9lly/just-the-docs-forestry/docs/a-walkthrough-setting-up-a-simple-game.md

     Name: AstraAffection
     Value: 0

-Now, when the player adds to Astra's affection value, it won't throw an error.
+Now, when the player adds `1` to Astra's affection value, it will be added to `0`, which is a valid operation in VNKit.

 ## Decrementing a variable